ArjoNagelhout/cuboid/README.md

 Only the `VR` subdirectory of the package needs to be installed to the `Oculus` subdirectory.

-*Do note that this package has since been deprecated, please refer to Meta's guide for upgrading your project to the new packages.*
+*⚠️ Note that this package has since been deprecated, please refer to Meta's guide for upgrading your project to the new packages.*

 ## Codebase Architecture